 If you want to lengthen short teeth, close a notable gap, reshape teeth that are chipped or worn down, or create visual symmetry across your smile, traditional veneers give your cosmetic dentist more to work with.
 The slight enamel removal allows the veneer to add real volume and shape to the tooth rather than simply layering a thin shell on top.
 For patients wanting a complete smile transformation, this control over the final result is significant.

 Both traditional veneers and Lumineers can last a decade or more with good care, but traditional porcelain veneers have the longer and more consistent clinical track record for comprehensive restorations.
 If you’re investing in a full smile makeover, the goal is a result that holds up for as long as possible.
-Our porcelain veneers in Mount Pleasant, veneers in Charleston, and veneers on Daniel Island pages walk through what that process looks like at East Cooper Dental.
+Our porcelain veneers in Mount Pleasant and veneers in Daniel Island pages walk through what that process looks like at East Cooper Dental.

 Lumineers aren’t the right choice for every patient, but for the right candidate, they offer real advantages.